Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Solution in each region

 Let us proceed to discuss the boundary conditions that can be imposed independently of the other regions.
 Equation~(\ref{eq:E_metal_solved}) has six integration constants corresponding to three dynamical degrees of freedom; two for photons and another for conduction electrons.
 Two of the constants can be eliminated by imposing $J_z =0$ at the boundaries, enabling one to express $C_{\pm }^{\rm L}$ in terms of $C_{\pm }^{\rm TM}$;

-Thus the general solutions in the conducting slab have four constants to be determined by the electromagnetic boundary conditions.
+Thus the general solutions in the conducting layer have four constants to be determined by the electromagnetic boundary conditions.
 At this stage, one already sees that the ratio $C^{\rm L}_{\pm } / C_{\pm }^{\rm TM}$ is roughly equal to $q/\alpha\eta $.
 This is a robust consequence of the current conservation at the boundaries and holds irrespective of the materials outside as long as they are insulating.
-Then, from Eq.~(\ref{eq:Jf_result}), the ratio of the in-plane current induced by the longitudinal field to that by the transverse field is $\sim (q/\alpha ) \cdot (q/Q)$.
-As explicitly shown in Sec.~\ref{sec:estimates}, there typically exists a hierarchy $\eta \ll q/Q \ll \alpha/q \sim 1$, so that the in-plane current is induced mostly by the transverse field.
-As for the electric field [Eq.~(\ref{eq:E_metal_solved})], the longitudinal component dominates near the interface whereas the transverse one decays slower and becomes prominent in relative terms into the depth of the metal, which is a different behavior from the electric current.
+Then, from Eqs.~(\ref{eq:E_metal_solved}) and (\ref{eq:Jf_result}), the ratio of the in-plane current induced by the longitudinal field to that by the transverse field is $\sim (q/\alpha ) \cdot (q/Q)$.
+As concretely discussed in Sec.~\ref{sec:estimates}, typically there exists a hierarchy $\eta \ll q/\left| Q\right| \ll \left| \alpha \right| /q \sim 1$, so that \textit{the in-plane current is induced mostly by the transverse field even when $v/c_m \ll 1$}.
+As for the electric field [Eq.~(\ref{eq:E_metal_solved})], the longitudinal component dominates near the interface whereas the transverse component decays slower and becomes prominent, in relative terms, into the depth of the metal, which is a different behavior from the electric current.
 This is because the electric current contains the diffusive component induced by the charge accumulation in addition to the drift current proportional to the electric field.
 Note that these estimates can be easily confirmed for films of infinite thickness, where $C_+^{\rm L/TM/TE} = 0$, and

+The above consideration suggests that when a conductive layer is present, regardless of the physical nature of the substrate, the components of electric currents associated with the longitudinal and transverse electric fields have comparable orders of magnitude by the constraint at the boundaries.
+We will clarify the implication of this observation on the quasi-electrostatic approximation in Sec.~\ref{sec:electrostatics}.